 - Targeted elimination diets: Foods that test positive on allergy testing are removed from the diet.

 - Six-food elimination diet: This type of diet has shown success in some patients.
 Instead of getting rid of foods based on allergy testing results, patients get rid of common allergy-causing foods (milk, eggs, wheat, soy, peanuts/tree nuts, and fish/shellfish).

 - Elemental diet: All sources of protein are removed from the diet and the patient drinks only an amino acid formula.
 Sometimes, a feeding tube may be needed.

 - Food trial: Specific foods are removed from the diet and then added back one at a time to figure out which foods cause a reaction.

 Diet management involves repeat endoscopies with tissue sample as foods are reintroduced to find out which foods are tolerated.

-As of now, the FDA has not approved any drugs for the treatment of EoE.
-However, some doctors have found these to help ease the pain of EoE in certain patients:
+Some doctors have found these drugs help treat or ease the pain of EoE in certain patients:

 - Topical steroids — These are swallowed from an asthma inhaler or a mixture to control EoE.